taniatsq/tp/docs/UserGuide.md

 * The format for `DATE` is `dd-MM-yyyy`.
 * The entered date, `DATE`, must not exist in any of the student's existing list of attendance dates.
+* The newly added attendance record will be automatically sorted based on the date.
 * The default value for status is '1' which represents 'Present'.

 Examples:
-*  `adda ar/01-01-2024` All the existing student will have a newly added attendance with date `01-01-2024` and a default status `1`.
+*  `adda ar/01-01-2024` All the existing students will have a newly added attendance with date `01-01-2024` and a default status `1`.

-### Editing an attendance for any number of person : `edita`
+### Editing an attendance for any number of students : `edita`

-Edits the exiting attendance record in the student's list of attendance in the studentId book. **Any number of student** can be edited at one go.
+Edits the existing attendance record in the student's list of attendance in the studentId book. **Any number of students** can be edited in one go.

 ![edit_attendance_command_mulitple](images/edit_attendance_command_mulitple.PNG)